 Apache Spark is an open-source, distributed processing system commonly used for big data workloads.
 Apache Spark utilizes in-memory caching and optimized execution for fast performance, and it supports general batch processing, streaming analytics, machine learning, graph databases, and ad hoc queries.

 Apache Spark on Hadoop YARN is natively supported in Amazon EMR, and you can quickly and easily create managed Apache Spark clusters from the AWS Management Console, AWS CLI, or the Amazon EMR API.
-Additionally, you can leverage additional Amazon EMR features, including fast Amazon S3 connectivity using the Amazon EMR File System (EMRFS), integration with the Amazon EC2 Spot market, and resize commands to easily add or remove instances from your cluster.
+Additionally, you can leverage additional Amazon EMR features, including fast Amazon S3 connectivity using the Amazon EMR File System (EMRFS), integration with the Amazon EC2 Spot market, and Auto Scaling to add or remove instances from your cluster.
 Also, you can use Apache Zeppelin to create interactive and collaborative notebooks for data exploration using Apache Spark.

 By using a directed acyclic graph (DAG) execution engine, Apache Spark can create efficient query plans for data transformations.
 Apache Spark also stores input, output, and intermediate data in-memory as resilient distributed datasets (RDDs), which allows for fast processing without I/O cost, boosting performance of iterative or interactive workloads.